 If you’re having trouble choosing between Apache and NGINX, one option is to not choose at all.

 It’s actually perfectly viable to run Apache and NGINX alongside each other and get the benefits of both.
 NGINX can function as a front-end proxy server, meaning it can be placed in front of Apache to manage high numbers of concurrent requests.
-Meanwhile Apache can run at the backend to handle dynamic content, giving you the best of both worlds on your server.
+Proxy server hosting is extremely useful for preventing cyber attackers from entering a private network, as the proxy server will sit between the hosting server and connected client device.
+Meanwhile, Apache can run at the backend to handle dynamic content, giving you the best of both worlds on your server.

 How to install Apache and NGINX